masatoi/hy-nrepl/README.md

 Experimental!
 =============
-HyREPL requires Python3 and Hy from Git.
+HyREPL requires Python3 and Hy over 0.2.7.
 It is still a work in progress, but it is suitable for daily usage :)

 To install, run